 The most common inclusions are rules around:

-Another aspect that ensures these penalties are fairly and reasonably enforced is the fact that a process must be followed.
+Another aspect that ensures these penalties are enforceable is the fact that a fair and reasonable process must be followed to enforce fines.

 The procedure of imposing fines in a sectional title scheme in South Africa

-- Whoever is lodging the complaint must do so in writing, detailing the problem, and send it to the body corporate.
+- Whoever is complaining must do so in writing, detailing the problem, and send it to the body corporate.

-- The body corporate must then inform the owner/tenant of the complaint in writing, and give them a reasonable amount of time to respond.
+- The body corporate must then inform the owner/tenant of the complaint in writing and give them a reasonable amount of time to remedy the breach or respond.

-- The person who the complaint has been made against must be given as much detail about the alleged transgression and the rules that were broken.
+- The person who the complaint has been made against must be given as much detail about the alleged transgression and the broken rules.

-- This notice should serve as a warning, and the person must be made aware of the fact that if the behaviour persists, they will be fined.
+- This notice should serve as a warning, and the person must be made aware that if the behaviour persists, they will be fined.

 A second notice must be issued if the behaviour or incident in the first notice persists or escalates.

-- If the issue still cannot be resolved, the trustees must give the person the opportunity to present their case at a hearing.
+- If the problem persists, the trustees must give the person the opportunity to present their case at a hearing.

-- After the hearing, once both sides of the story have been heard and considered, the trustees can deliver their verdict and state whether or not they will be imposing a fine.
+- After the hearing, once both sides of the story have been heard and considered, the trustees can deliver their verdict and state whether they will be imposing a fine.

-“It’s important to note that a financial penalty is only valid if the above-mentioned steps have been taken.
-If you feel as though you have been fined unfairly and haven’t been given the chance to state your case, you can approach the Sectional Title Ombudsman ,” states Adv.
+“It’s important to note that a financial penalty is only valid if the steps mentioned above have been taken.
+If you feel as though you have been fined unfairly and haven’t been given a chance to state your case, you can approach the Sectional Title Ombudsman,” states Adv.
 Jackie Nagtegaal, Managing Director of LAW FOR ALL.

 How sectional title scheme fines are determined in South Africa

-- The board of trustees and body corporate must call a meeting from time to time to discuss and determine a fine amount for each transgression.
+- The board of trustees and body corporate must call a meeting from time to time to discuss and determine an acceptable amount for each transgression.